 International Student Services

-The office of Services for International Students and Scholars (SISS) assists international students in their pre-arrival preparation and provides immigration advice, financial information, general advising and counseling, and a variety of cross-cultural activities.
-If admitted to graduate studies at UC Davis, you will receive a registration packet from SISS.
+The office of UC Davis Services for international Students and Scholars (SISS) assists international students in their pre-arrival preparation and issues the I-20 or DS 2019 document needed towards obtaining your student visa.
+They also provide immigration advice, financial information, general advising and counseling and host a variety of cross-cultural activities.
+If admitted to graduate studies at UC Davis, please go to the SISS website and access the information for newly admitted students.

 For more information useful for our international students, consult the Internship and Career Center's International Resources.